 Typical home invasion offender is a young male with psychological or drug problem

-The typical home invasion offender that our firm represents is male, age 15 to 24.
+The typical home invasion offender that our firm represents is male, age 15 to 26.
 Many of our clients come from stable families and have economic support.
-In my opinion, they are rarely dangerous to others and do not have any prior assaultive history but often have unresolved substance abuse problems or mental health disorders.
+In my opinion, they are rarely dangerous to others and do not have any prior violent or assaultive history but often have unresolved substance abuse problems or mental health disorders.
 I also find that many of our clients have respectable academic records and are considered by others to have good character.
 However, the parents can usually identify a point in time when the person becomes estranged, frustrated and often depressed.
-There is usually a trend when the offender becomes more isolated, school performance and motivation declines.The home invasions usually occur within the offender's own neighborhood while the dwelling is not occupied.
+There is usually a trend when the offender becomes more isolated, school performance and motivation declines.The home invasions usually occur within the offender’s own neighborhood while the dwelling is not occupied.
 The offender seeks things within the dwelling which can easily be concealed such as coins, jewelry, firearms and small appliances.
 The items are sold at pawn shops for much less than the actual value.
 The proceeds are mostly used to support drug habits.

 Again, our law firm has seen a pattern where drugs and/or psychological issues are in the equation.
 Drug problems run the gambit from prescribed analogue medications (Xanax, Vicodin, Adderall) but also include schedule 1 controlled substances such as heroin and cocaine.